John Moncur: Career

-After playing in Tottenham's reserve side and having been loaned to several clubs, Swindon Town manager Glenn Hoddle signed Moncur for £80,000 fee, towards the end of the 1991/92 season.
+After playing in Tottenham Hotspur's reserve side and having been loaned to several clubs, Swindon Town manager Glenn Hoddle signed Moncur for £80,000 fee, towards the end of the 1991/92 season.

 Swindon Town

 He made his debut as a substitute in a 1–0 win over Port Vale on 4 August 1992, his full debut coming four days later, in a 1–1 draw at Millwall.

 Moncur started the following season in the side, but injury spoiled most of the season; he made only fourteen appearances in the league, three of which were as a substitute.
 Returning to fitness before the play-off campaign started he rejoined the squad in place of Micky Hazard.
-Moncur played in the three play-off games — scoring a goal in the second leg of the semi-final at Tranmere Rovers, which helped assure Swindon's place at Wembley in the 1993 Football League First Division play-off Final.
+Moncur played in the three play-off games — scoring a goal in the second leg of the semi-final at Tranmere Rovers, which helped assure Swindon's place at Wembley in the 1993 Football League First Division play-off final.

 Moncur was almost ever-present in Swindon's Premier League campaign, missing just one game.
 He scored Swindon's first ever goal in the top flight, a 25-yard free-kick in an opening day 3–1 defeat at Sheffield United.
 In a notorious incident, Manchester United's Eric Cantona became frustrated when Moncur held him back after losing the ball, and stamped on Moncur's chest, an offence for which Cantona received a red card.

-At the end of the season, with Swindon relegated, Moncur signed for West Ham for £1 million in June 1994.
+At the end of the season, with Swindon relegated, Moncur signed for West Ham United for £1 million in June 1994.